 Beyond the hype of new features and promises that your application ‘performance’ will significantly increase, there remains one big question:

 Is it worth spending thousands of dollars upgrading your Rails application?
 So, despite the hype, what are the reasons you should upgrade?
 I think there are three good reasons:

-- If your software is currently in use and is on a Ruby or Rails version not covered by the rails maintenance policy (bugs and security releases).
+If your software is currently in use and is on a Ruby or Rails version not covered for new security releases.

-- Stay on the upgrade path to minimise expenses long term.
-Why?
+Stay on the upgrade path to minimise expenses long term.

 Second, when software is under development, you make it easier for your developers by running more recent and proven versions of the software - common tasks become easier and faster to accomplish.